Łazanki noodles

 MIX IT ALL TOGETHER

 STEP 14: Bring a large pot of water to a boil and gently transfer your lazanki to the pot.
-Cook for about three to four minutes.
+Cook for about 3-4 minutes.
 Remember, homemade pasta needs a much shorter cooking time than store-bought.

 image of lazanki noodles in a pot of boiling water